Male Infertility: Low Sperm Count, Low Motility and Treatments

 - Simultaneous Staged Sperm Retrieval Procedure begins with Advanced Testicular Mapping, a technique during which a fine needle is placed in different areas of the testes, aspirating small samples of testicular tissue that is immediately analyzed for viable sperm.
 If adequate numbers of viable sperm are found, the procedure is terminated and the man is spared the open surgical Micro-Dissection TESE (MicroTESE).
 If no sperm is found in the aspirated samples, the surgeon immediately proceeds to perform a MicroTESE.
 Through Simultaneous Staged Sperm Retrieval, men get the highest chance of success with the least invasive method needed.

 To read about our treatment options available for Male Infertility, ream more on the Fakih IVF Male Infertility page.

-If you have low sperm count or poor motility, Fakih iVF has treatment options available for you.
-At Fakih IVF we use Intra-cytoplasmic Sperm Injection in conjunction with IVF in order to improve chances of fertilization by injecting a single sperm into each egg.
+You have low sperm count or poor motility, Fakih IVF has treatment options available for you.
+At Fakih IVF we use Intra – cytoplasmic Sperm Injection in conjunction with IVF in order to improve chances of fertilization by injecting a single sperm into each egg.
 With this procedure, we can work with as little as one sperm and sperm with very low motility.
 We may also suggest a regime of supplements to improve sperm quality.
-Our Embryology Lab is equipped with IVF technology that allows for Intra-cytoplasmic Morphologically-selected Sperm Injection (IMSI).
-IMSI is performed after the best morphological sperm is selected after magnification of the sperm up to 6000 times.
-To discuss treatment options available to you or to schedule a Semen Analysis, book an appointment with Fakih IVF today.